kaiz16/todo-dom/README.md

 - https://github.com/kaiz16/todo-dom

+### Project Instructions

+For this practice project, you will be building a simple todo list app.
+The app will allow users to add and remove todo items.
+The app should have the following features:

+- Add a new todo: Users can add a new todo.

+- Remove a todo: Users can remove a todo.

+- Mark a todo as completed/incomplete: Users can toggle a todo's completed status.

+- Mark a todo as priority/non-priority: Users can toggle a todo's priority status.

+- Filter todos: Users can filter the todos by selecting their status (all, completed, non-completed, priority, non-priority).
+For example, if the user selects "completed", only the completed todos will be shown.

+- Save todos (Optional): The app saves the todos to localStorage.
+This will allow the todos to persist even after the user refreshes the page.

+- Validation: Users are not allowed to add an empty todo.
+If the user tries to submit an empty todo, an alert message should be displayed.

 ### Running

 Make sure you have live server extension installed in your VS Code.
 If not, install it from here: https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer